-III A. Proposed funding amount Provide the proposed funding amount to be obligated from this Project towards Planning and Equipment elements.
+III Provide the proposed funding an elements.
+(Please check the appro A. Proposed funding amount Provide the proposed funding amount to be obligated from this Project towards Planning and Equipm elements.
 (Please check the appropriate box(es) on the left side for all that apply).
-Also, for each funding area selected, provide a brief narrative below describing the items or services being funded.
+Also, for each funding as selected, provide a brief narrative below describing the items or services being funded.

 ELEMENT PROPOSED FUNDING

 Planning \$

 × Equipment \$100,000

 Management & Administration \$

 Training \$

 Exercise \$

-TOTAL PROJECT COSTS \$
+Total Project Costs \$

-Description of Expenditures That Will Be Used for Project Grant MatchEmergency Management Personnel Expenditures via Functional Timesheets and Burdened Labor Rate.
+Description of Expenditures That Will Be Used for Project Grant Match Emergency Management Personnel Expenditures via Functional Timesheets and Burdened Labor Rate.